Azerbaijan shoots down another Armenian UAV | News.az

 - Azerbaijan

-Azerbaijan has destroyed another unmanned aerial vehicle (UAV) of the Armenian armed forces, the Defense Ministry said Thursday.
+Azerbaijan has destroyed another unmanned aerial vehicle (UAV) of the Armenian armed forces, the Azerbaijani Defense Ministry reported Friday.

-On October 22, in the morning hours, the units of the Azerbaijan Army have destroyed a tactical UAV of the Armenian armed forces attempted to carry out a flight in the direction of the Sadarak and Sharur regions of the Nakhchivan Autonomous Republic, the ministry noted.
+Another UAV of the Armenian armed forces, which attempted to fly in the direction of Aghjabedi district, was shot down by Azerbaijani Army units on October 23 at about 12:00, the ministry noted.